rhysd/Tui/README.md

 All links outside https://mobile.twitter.com in tweets are opened in an external browser.

 When you want to make a new tweet, press `n` (it can be changed in config).

+Even if you use menubar window, you can enter/leave fullscreen mode via menu item (View -> Enter/Leave FullScreen).
+In fullscreen mode, app behaves like as normal window.
+Fullscreen mode is especially useful on macOS with split view.

 ## Installation